eliecerecology/Task_Kata/README.md

 - Generate a sequence of items bought
 - Count the elements
-- Visualize them
-- and calculate the final price taking into cosideration the promotions llisted
+- Calculate the final price taking into cosideration the promotions listed; the function check_out evaluates the frequencies of items.

-Enjoy!
+2. Using same functions I created a folder containig three files:
+- rules.py = containing the prices and offers
+- check_out.py = containing all functions to assess prices and evaluate them.
+Notice that f(x) 5 contains the testing items listed in the kata includind CDBA requested
+- test.py = the file to run the codes

+I hope know is ok

 Eliecerecology